 Baker stood in the general office area of his District office talking to a female employee discussing a document when three uniformed police, a suit wearing Detective and the Mayor entered the District office.

 The six or so staff seated at their desks in the open plan office all stopped working.
-Their collective heads lifted to monitor the City Mayor and the police who strolled through their office.
+Their collective heads lifted to monitor the City Mayor and the police as they strolled through their office.
 It obviously meant something big was happening.

 Baker’s eyes lifted to the approaching party of men.
 He moved away from the female, towards the visitors.
 With the exception of Luke all other men stopped in the middle of the office, while Luke continued to approach Baker.